Fajurion/.github/profile/README.md

 ## Fajurion Open Source
 This is the official repository of Fajurion Open Source.
-We develop various different apps with the goal of giving people an alternative to paid software as well as to offer free educational software such as the Learn project.
+We develop apps that work together nicely on top of our account system.

 ## Current projects
-The current and biggest project yet is Learn, a open-source learn platform, for better education.
-The default version is currently available in German.
-We'll eventually offer a englisch version of the software.
+We are currently working on an end-to-end encrypted chat app.
+It'll feature all the modern standards of chat apps and work seamlessly across all your devices (Windows, Mac, Linux, Android, iOS).

 <!--